 Duration of the contract

-Nearly all the contracts last for 1 year.
-If your school likes your performance and you wish to continue, you might get an extension of another 6 months.
+Nearly all contracts last for one year.
+If your school likes your performance and you wish to continue, you might get an extension of another six months.

 Based on what I heard, a 1-year contract is standard, and there is seldom any further extension.